Skip to main content

 Falafel

-Crispy fried chickpea fritters seasoned with herbs and spices.
-Popular street food served in pita with vegetables and tahini.
+Crisp fried chickpea fritters seasoned with herbs and spices.
+A street-food staple, tucked into pita with vegetables and tahini.

 Allergens: